jtwarren/mesos-cookbook/README.md

 # Mesos Cookbook [![Build Status](https://travis-ci.org/evertrue/mesos-cookbook.png?branch=master)](https://travis-ci.org/evertrue/mesos-cookbook)

-Install Mesos (<http://mesos.apache.org/>) and configure mesos master and slave.
+Install Mesos (<http://mesos.apache.org/>) and configure mesos master and agent.
 This cookbook also supports installation by both bulding from source and with [Mesosphere](http://mesosphere.io) package.
 You can switch installation type using the `node[:et_mesos][:type]` attribute (`source` or `mesosphere`).